Help for Consumers Who Have Suffered from Deceptive Advertising Practices

-The legal team at Paulson & Nace has been fighting for the rights and interests of our clients in and around Washington, D.C. for nearly 40 years.
+The legal team at Paulson & Nace has been fighting for the rights and interests of our clients in and around Washington, D.C. for more than 40 years.
 We are here to shoulder the legal burden on your behalf so that you can focus on living your life.

 False advertising practices